vikas-sp-97/selenium-test/README.md

 ### Configuration

-Before running the tests, make sure you've configured the project:
+Before running the tests, make sure you have configured the project:

 1. **Update `testng.xml`**: